Last updated: April 1, 2024

 (2) Those born between April 2, 2007 and October 1, 2009, who have not completed the first round of Japanese encephalitis vaccination by March 31, 2010, and who are 9 years of age or older but under 13 years of age.

-For information on Japanese encephalitis Q&A, please see the Q&A on Japanese encephalitis vaccination (Ministry of Health, Labor and Welfare) and the National Institute of Infectious Diseases Infectious Disease Surveillance Center website.
+For information on Japanese encephalitis Q&A, etc., please see Q&A on Japanese encephalitis vaccination (Ministry of Health, Labor and Welfare) and the National Institute of Infectious Diseases Infectious Disease Information Center website.

 If you are over 13 years old but under 16 years old as of the vaccination date and cannot be accompanied by a guardian at the time of vaccination, please fill out the following documents and bring them to a medical institution.